 DCME operates both fixed and variable remuneration structures.
 Fixed remuneration is any remuneration that represents an employee's professional experience and organisational responsibility, and is pre-determined, not revocable, not discretionary and not dependent on performance.
 "Fixed pay" would therefore include salary, allowances, pension and benefits.
 Variable remuneration is any remuneration that is dependent on performance.
 Examples of variable remuneration include but are not limited to annual bonuses, guaranteed bonuses, buy-outs and severance payments (see 3.7).
-Variable remuneration will only be delivered to staff if it does not limit the Firm's ability to strengthen its capital base, and it is sustainable according to the financial situation of the Firm.
+Variable remuneration will only be delivered to staff if it does not limit the firm's ability to strengthen its capital base, and it is sustainable according to the financial situation of the firm.

-Incentive funding for Client Functions is based on their respective financial performances, whereas the Corporate Function incentive pools are determined by the overall financial performance of the Firm, and the degree to which strategic objectives have been achieved.
-Individual staff performance is measured against financial and non-financial factors, and supported by the Annual Performance Assessment Process.
-This assessment is based on a Balanced Scorecard.
-Sustainable organisational performance is based on a number of factors, not simply delivery against annual financial targets.
+Incentive funding for Front Office Functions is based on their respective financial performances, whereas the Middle Back Office incentive pools are calculated based the overall financial performance of the firm, and the degree to which strategic objectives have been achieved.
+Individual staff performance is measured against financial and non-financial factors and supported by the Annual Performance Assessment Process.
+This assessment is based on a Balanced Scorecard, which underpins the philosophy that good organisational performance and sustainable positive financial performance is dependent upon several factors, not simply delivery against annual financial targets.
 The Balanced Scorecard considers financial performance, performance against objectives, and general conduct and competence throughout the year.
-Any funding for variable remuneration is reviewed to assess whether the proposals are commensurate with the performance of the Firm (both financially and nonfinancially) as well as any identified current and/or future risks
+Any funding for variable remuneration is reviewed to assess whether the proposals are commensurate with the performance of the firm (both financially and nonfinancially) as well as any identified current and/or future risks.